sy-renz-anthony/SmartBin/README.md

 -npm install nodemon -D

 ### About the .env file
-I excluded the .env file that was suppose to be inside of the backend folder for security purposes since it would expose the accounts I used for some of the external services I used to build this app.
-Please just create your own .env file inside of the backend folder and follow this format: \
+Since I deployed it already on render.com, I included my own .env file here despite the security issues that might happen later.
+Anyways, I am not expecting this to be used in a real production server but incase you would, please change the values inside of it and hide it from public to ensure the safety of your project.
+Update the .env file into your own account.
+Just follow this format: \
 \
 \
 MONGO_URI= <*URL of your mongodb collection>/SmartBin \